Achievable logoAchievable logo

 Direction of jump: Vertical

-Instructions: Start in a lunge position with one leg forward (hip and knee at approximately 90°) and the other behind the body.
-Use double arm swing or none.
-Begin with a countermovement, jump vertically, and land in the same lunge position.
+Instructions: Start in a lunge position with one leg forward (hip and knee at approximately 90°) and the other leg behind the body.
+Use a double arm swing or no arm swing.
+Begin with a countermovement, jump vertically, and land back in the same lunge position.
 After completing a set, rest and switch legs.

 Cycled split squat jump